gszep/gpuweb/Roadmap.md

     - Open Question: D3D has to keep samplers separately from all other resources
     - Open Question: How does allocation of descriptor sets and pooling of descriptors work in D3D?
   - Open Question: Should the MVP support resource heaps
+  - Consensus: The GPU won't be able to change the set of visible resources to a shader
+  - Consensus: Resources cannot hold references to other resources.
 - Pipeline States
   - [Pipeline design doc](https://github.com/gpuweb/gpuweb/blob/master/design/Pipelines.md).
   - Consensus: In general, include the union of all 3 platform API’s pipeline state